-Northwoods Inc. is a small eight-person real-estate agent serving the local area.
-Their network consists of eight Windows XP workstations connected on a Workgroup based network.
-Wireless network access is also provided to agents with laptops.
-Staff work on a freelance basis and management would like to track and charge for color printer use on a monthly basis.
+Northwoods Inc. is a small twelve-person Engineering and Architect Drafting office serving the local area.
+Their network consists of a mix of Windows XP and Windows Vista workstations connected on a Workgroup based network.
+Wireless network access is also provided to employees with laptops.
+Most staff work on a project basis and there is a need to track use by project code and sub-project.
+Some staff work on a freelance basis and management would like to track and charge for color printer use on a monthly basis.

 - 1. The system must be easy to set up and maintain as there is no full-time IT staff. - 2.
 The system must work in a Windows workgroup environment. - 3.
 Staff are to have unlimited access (i.e. no budgets). - 4.
-Managers need access to view real-time reports. - 5.
+Staff need to allocate their printing to projects and cost centers so printing and drafting costs can be passed back onto the clients (chargeback). - 5.
+Managers need access to view real-time reports. - 6.
 Data should be able to be exported to Excel on a monthly basis for billing.

 One system on the network needs to be allocated the task of hosting the printer and the PaperCut NG application.
 Users will print via this system so it needs to be left on most for most of the time.
-An existing file server is ideal, however someone's desktop system will also suffice.
+An existing file server is ideal, however someone's desktop system will also suffice (must be left on at all times).